Blackjack Hand Rankings

 With a low score, you know you can hit without any chance of busting.
 Therefore, any hand that is valued at 11 or lower may rank poorly, but it’s not a bad hand to hold.
 Even if you hit and get a maximum 10, the most you can score is 21 - which would be ideal!

 Conversely, scoring 12 or more puts you in a trickier position.
 The chances of winning with a score of 12 are relatively low, so you may decide to hit, depending on the dealer’s card.
-The basic strategy for Blackjack suggests hitting with a hand of 12 if the dealer’s face card shows anything from 7-A. However, you are at risk of busting if you are dealt any card worth 10 or more - of which there are 16 of in every deck (all of the face cards and the 10s).
+The basic strategy for Blackjack often suggests hitting with a hand of 12 if the dealer’s face card shows anything from 7-A, as this statistically increases your chances of a better outcome, though it does not guarantee success.
+However, you are at risk of busting if you are dealt any card worth 10 or more - of which there are 16 of in every deck (all of the face cards and the 10s).
 This is why the lower-ranked hands are preferable, as you can hit to improve your score without fear of busting.

 The closer you move to 21, the greater your chance of busting if you hit.
 This can make it very difficult to make a decision, especially with a hand valued 15-16, so it’s often advisable to follow the rules set out by the Blackjack basic strategy.
-These rules are based on statistical probability, and while nothing can guarantee you a win, the suggested moves will give you the best mathematical chance of success.
+These rules are based on statistical probabilities, providing a guideline for informed play.
+However, no strategy can eliminate the inherent risks of gambling.

 This table shows the chance of busting if you hit with each possible hand you could hold: